RajeevRanjan5642/workout-app/README.md

 routine.
 This app simplifies the processof organizing and monitoring workout progress, helping users stay motivated and achieve their fitness goals.

 ## Features ⚙️
-- <b>User Authentication:</b> Secure user registration and login using JWT authentication.
+- <b>User Authentication:</b> Secure user registration and login using JWT authentication and email verification through nodemailer.
 - <b>CRUD Operation</b> : Allow users to create , read , update and delete thier workout plans.
 - <b>Responsive Design</b>: The app is fully responsive, ensuring a seamless experience across all devices.